We've reviewed the best-known wedding insurance companies in the UK to help you understand the reasons for buying wedding insurance and what it costs.

 - Insure it as part of home insurance – some home insurance providers include some aspects of the wedding as standard in their policy, or at least allow you to extend the cover.
 However, it is very important to review exactly what is and isn’t covered – if extra cover is required, check whether adding this to your home policy is actually cheaper than getting separate cover.

-- Stand-alone insurance – many companies, including house-hold names such as John Lewis and Debenhams provide specialist Wedding Insurance.
+- Stand-alone insurance – many companies, including house-hold names such as John Lewis Finance and Debenhams provide specialist Wedding Insurance.
 The specifications of the policy vary, depending on which provider and level of cover you choose, but should include the cancellation or postponement of the wedding due to illness, accident or a bereavement (within the main wedding party), or a supplier going out of business.
 Cover for particular items, such as the wedding outfits, rings and even presents is also included in most polices.

 Different policies will have different limits, and it is recommended to sit down and make a realistic list of what every item of your wedding costs (including how much you estimate the gifts will amount to) and take out a policy which offers sufficient cover.